tytydraco/yessleep/out/I_went_out_with_the_girl_of_my_dreams.md

 She was way out of my league but I was going to shoot my shot.
 After work that night as we were all leaving I pulled up beside her.

 "Cindy...
 I was uh, wondering, would you like to go out sometime" I was so nervous.
-I'm not sure if I caught her by surprise or something but she was just staring down at the ground in front of her into nothing.
+I'm not sure if I caught her by surprise or something but at first she stared down at the ground in front of her into nothing.
 It felt like it lasted an entire minute.
 Finally she looked up at me as if she had registered what I had said, her face switching to that happy bright smile I had seen earlier.

 "Yeah... that would be like... totally cool" her voice with the tell tale valley girl accent that made every sentence sound like a question.
 "G-g-great.
 I'll see you tomorrow then!"
 I said nearly giddy.